yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 forum = 0
 +++

 Hello yuz-ers, the month of April has been amazing!
-We'll discuss CPU and Kernel performance improvements, several GPU emulation changes, UI tweaks and more!
+We'll discuss CPU and Kernel performance improvements, several GPU emulation changes, UI tweaks, and more!

 <!--more-->